LaustinSpayce/game-project-1/post-mortem.md

 2. What habits did I have during this unit that I can improve on?
     * Have more helpful function and variable names.
 Sometimes they are a bit long winded or inconsistent with other variable/function names.
 So it can get confusing.
+    * Functions -> verbNoun (getPassword, selectHero, hideTimer etc.)
+    * bool should read as a question (hasGameStarted, isLevelTwo etc.)

 3. How is the overall level of the course during this unit? (instruction, course materials, etc.)
     * Good I think?